10 Ways to Be Productive While Waiting Around During CarpoolHeather Sokol

-With 3 girls in 2 different schools plus various sports and activities, I spend a lot of time in the car.
+With three girls in two different schools plus various sports and activities, I spend a lot of time in the car.
 I end up waiting in the carpool line, sitting in my car during a short practice or waiting for whatever activity to finish up so I can get my kids and move on with real life.

 Even when it’s just a few minutes at a time, it adds up to at least an hour each week.
 Sometimes, it can be almost an hour a day!
 Any time the girls have something to do right after school, I get in the carpool line early so I can be first.